“Believe in the Lord Jesus, and you will be saved” (Acts 16:31).

 “It is by the name of Jesus Christ....
 Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved” (Acts 4:10, 12).

-My intent in this study is not specifically to address the historic doctrine of the Holy Trinity (to which I do fully subscribe).
+My intent in this study is not specifically to address the historic doctrine of the Holy Trinity (with which I fully agree).
 Rather, my purpose is to focus on Jesus Christ and to demonstrate from the Bible His full divinity — that is, to prove the deity of Christ, that He is fully God, coequal and coeternal with the God the Father and God the Holy Spirit.
 As the ancient creeds correctly state, Jesus is true God and true Man.

 John 5:17-18 Jesus said to them, “My Father is always at his work to this very day, and I, too, am working.”
 For this reason the Jews tried all the harder to kill him; not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God.

 John 10:30-33 “I and the Father are one.”
 Again the Jews picked up stones to stone him, but Jesus said to them, “I have shown you many great miracles from the Father.
 For which of these do you stone me?”
 “We are not stoning you for any of these,” replied the Jews, “but for blasphemy, because you, a mere man, claim to be God.”

 Philippians 2:5-6 Your attitude should be the same as that of Christ Jesus: who, being in very nature God, did not consider equality with God something to be grasped.